pypy/pypy/pypy/doc/index.rst

 PyPy can be used to run Python programs on Linux, OS/X, Windows, on top of .NET, and on top of Java.
-To dig into PyPy it is recommended to try out the current Subversion HEAD, which is always working or mostly working, instead of the latest release, which is `1.5`__.
+To dig into PyPy it is recommended to try out the current Mercurial default branch, which is always working or mostly working, instead of the latest release, which is `1.5`__.

 .. __: release-1.5.0.html